LostArtefacts/TRX/docs/trx/INSTALLING.md

 different location, such as `/usr/local/bin`, you can override the runtime paths with environment variables:

+- `TRX_DIR`
+  Defaults to the directory that contains the executable.
+The directories below default to locations inside it.
+Set this variable to move the installation tree, including `modules/` and `scripts/`.
 - `TRX_CONFIG_DIR`
   Defaults to `<trx_dir>/cfg`.
 - `TRX_CACHE_DIR`